Abisheklimbu/Abisheklimbu/README.md

 # Github_Design
 # 💫 About Me:
-Currently studying BSc (Hons) Computer Systems Engineering (IT).<br>Passionate about Machine Learning and Data Science, with strong skills in python.
+I have recently graduated from ISMT with a BSc (Hons) in Computer Systems Engineering.<br>Passionate about Machine Learning and Data Science, with strong skills in python.